€150 Find Cheap Flights from Vancouver to Ireland

 • What is the cheapest time of day to fly to Ireland?

-Top 5 airlines serving from Vancouver Intl to Ireland
+Reviews of the top 4 airlines flying from Vancouver Intl to Ireland

 Need help choosing which airline to fly with from Vancouver Intl to Ireland?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.